Why car insurance costs have soared (and what drivers are doing about it)

 And, she says with frustration, "I'm not benefiting anything from it because I don't ever file a claim.
 So it's like I'm just paying this $190, I guess, to prevent from getting a ticket?"

-Shannon Martin, an insurance expert with Bankrate, says that, to make matters worse, the rising costs of repairs mean that many people are likely now under-insured, meaning that their insurance might not pay out as much as they'd need if they were in an accident.
+Shannon Martin, an insurance expert with Bankrate, says that, to make matters worse, the rising costs of repairs mean that many people are likely now underinsured, meaning their insurance might not pay out as much as they'd need if they were in an accident.

 "There's a feeling that you're paying more and you're getting less.
 And that's because you honestly are," Martin says.